JannieI/canvas-workstation-V3/src/app/roadmap.md

     - add drag field to Y = Pivot!
 Decide local or in backend
     - add functionality = filter, sort, etc.  Decide here OR in app component ...
 Maybe only here
 BUG: if using a custom vega spec, the editor does not understand this.
-Bug: after changes in the Modal form & close with X - the original W changes
-Bug: X axis always changes to nominal - fix hardcoding ...
 - set properties of new Widget as a template - user pref
 - when open NEW and only 1 DS, then skip DS selection page?
 - when add NEW, ensure it is accessable: always same position top left + z-index = Max(rest)+1

 **Dashboard**
 1. Easy to drill in and out of dates - year - month - day, etc